 Please note: in order to receive the award, students must attend the conference and present their paper.
 All travel and accommodation costs associated with attending the conference are the responsibility of the award recipients.

 The paper & application deadline is June 28, 2019.
-Please submit all materials electronically in pdf format to firstname.lastname@example.org, with "Submission for Washington Best Student Paper Award" in the subject line.
+Please submit all materials electronically in pdf format to firstname.lastname@example.org, with "Submission for Denver Best Student Paper Award" in the subject line.
 You will be notified by July 28, 2019, as to the disposition of your paper.

 For further questions regarding the USAEE Student Paper Award, please contact USAEE Headquarters at email@example.com.